 (b) for product Carbon Footprints, the GHG Protocol Product Life Cycle Accounting and Reporting Standard[, or ISO 14064].

-Net Zero means a state of balance by [2050/ insert other date] between sources and sinks of GHG Emissions [in each calendar year] achieved by both a reduction of GHG Emissions overall and a removal of GHG Emissions.
+Net Zero means a balance by [2050/ insert other date] between sources and sinks of GHG Emissions [in each calendar year] achieved by both a reduction of GHG Emissions overall and a removal of GHG Emissions.

 Net Zero Modification means a change to the requirements of the contract or the Works that: